Changes to our services due to Coronavirus (COVID-19)

 - Information about planned and upcoming school sessions/ community clinics

-In September 2019 we launched a Berkshire-wide immunisation service for 0-19 year olds.
-We offer advice and support to families about immunisations from the routine UK children’s immunisation schedule.
+Our Berkshire-wide immunisation service for 0-19 year olds offers advice and support to families about immunisations from the routine UK children’s immunisation schedule.

 We aim to engage and educate families about immunisations, improve access to immunisations and raise awareness of immunisations generally through partnership working and initiatives around Berkshire.